wanjinchang/DenseNet-2/README.md

 You can edit the default values of these arguments in the `config.py` file.

-Here's an example command for training DenseNet-BC-100 with a growth rate of 12, data augmentation, tensorboard visualization and with a GPU:
+Here's an example command for training a DenseNet-BC-100 architecture with a growth rate of 12, data augmentation, tensorboard visualization, with a GPU and on the CIFAR-10 dataset:

 ```
 python main.py \
+--dataset='cifar10' \
 --num_layers_total=100 \
 --bottleneck=True \
 --compression=0.5 \